 AN 2102 Human Neuroanatomy

 The developmental, gross and functional anatomy of the human nervous system is presented with a focus on the brain, brain stem and spinal cord.
-Particular emphasis is placed on the functional relationships between structures along with the clinical significance of these structures to a practicing chiropractor.
+Particular emphasis is placed on the functional relationships between structures along with the clinical significance of these structures to a practising chiropractor.

 Gross anatomy is explored with a focus on thorax, abdomen and pelvis.
-A regional approach is used with emphasis on the functional relationships between structures, in particular the musculoskeletal system and its joints, along with the clinical significance of these structures to a practicing chiropractor.
+A regional approach is used with emphasis on the functional relationships between structures, in particular the musculoskeletal system and its joints, along with the clinical significance of these structures to practicing chiropractor.

 History taking skills are developed and physical examination techniques of the neurological, cardiovascular, gastrointestinal, respiratory and genitourinary systems are explored.

-The relevant clinical anatomy, pathology, lesions and pathogenesis, diagnostic categories, current diagnostic tests and methods, and treatment strategies for the upper and lower limb and tempero-mandibular joint are reviewed.
+The relevant clinical anatomy, pathology, lesions and pathogenesis, diagnostic categories, current diagnostic tests and methods, and treatment strategies for the upper and lower limb and temporomandibular joint are reviewed.
 The response to injury of normal musculoskeletal tissues in the extremities is discussed.
 Differential diagnosis and management of musculoskeletal pain syndromes, and an understanding of the role of chiropractic diagnostics and therapeutics in a variety of musculoskeletal disorders are developed.

 CE 2203 Integrated Clinical Practice